rzwck/d2l-id/chapter_linear-networks/linear-regression.md

 ditentukan oleh transformasi *affine* dari fitur masukan adalah *model linier*, dimana transformasi *affine* ditentukan oleh bobot dan bias yang dipilih.

-In disciplines where it is common to focus on datasets with just a few features, explicitly expressing models long-form like this is common.
-In machine learning, we usually work with high-dimensional datasets, so it is more convenient to employ linear algebra notation.
-When our inputs consist of $d$ features, we express our prediction $\hat{y}$ (in general the "hat" symbol denotes estimates) as

 Dalam disiplin ilmu di mana adalah hal yang biasa untuk berfokus pada dataset dengan hanya beberapa fitur, mengekspresikan model secara eksplisit dalam bentuk panjang seperti ini adalah hal biasa.